Retirement health coverage and you

 If you do not enrol when you retire and apply for your pension, you can only enrol later on if you have been continuously covered in an extended health care plan and/or dental plan since your retirement date.

 How premiums are paid

 You must pay premiums to receive these extended health care and dental plans.
 Premiums are deducted from your pension payments.

-The extended health care and dental plans offered by the Municipal Pension Plan are not guaranteed benefits, and coverage may change.
+The extended health care and dental plans offered by the Municipal Retiree Benefit Trust are not guaranteed benefits, and coverage may change.
 This means that your coverage, premiums and deductibles may increase, decrease or be eliminated.